and the Time Travel Mart

 826LA is looking for interns who are passionate about education and about our mission.
 Working in a high-energy work environment, interns learn about using creativity to engage youth from underserved communities, volunteer management, communications, and the ins and outs of an established education non-profit.
 The 826LA internship is designed to expose interns to the wide range of work at a non-profit while allowing for a degree of specialization.
 Interns support the day-to-day administrative functions of our organization as well as medium- and long-term capacity-building projects.
 We are looking for enthusiastic, professional, and dedicated individuals who are self-motivated team players with a strong sense of social justice.

-826LA interns commit to 15 or more hours a week of unpaid experience for 3 months; interns may have the option of extending this term following a review.
+826LA interns commit to 15 or more hours a week of unpaid experience for 3 months (this may be shorter for summer internships); interns may have the option of extending this term following a review.
 Office hours are Monday through Friday, 10am to 6pm, but some programs and events begin before 10am or take place evenings and weekends.
 Interns typically work during office hours, but schedules may vary to accommodate the availability and focus of interns and needs of the programs.
 826LA internships are flexible positions—one’s day-to-day duties will range in complexity and depth and will be dictated by the organization’s needs.
 However, we encourage potential interns to review their area(s) of interest and consider the following intern tracks when applying.
 Over the course of the interview and orientation process, 826LA will work with interns to develop a specialized program of work for their term.

 Areas of Focus

 Note: These three tracks do not represent the entire spectrum of possible experiences at 826LA, but do form the main core of intern duties.
 Other roles, including opportunities to work with store staff and designers, also present themselves.